 I have to say that it was a fun experience.
 I would suggest that you plan your trip during wet season — the more water the better!
 Maybe we will go back and try it when there is actual white-water in the river!
 I have seen photos, and it looks like there are actually Class 2 and Class 3 rapids up at higher elevations on this river.

-Mid-week rates are $119 per person, while weekend rates are $129 per person.
+Mid-week rates are $109 per person, while weekend rates are $129 per person.
 Check their Facebook page for specials!

 If you're happy, let them know it — Don't forget to tip your your bartender, tour guide or trip operator if you enjoyed yourself.
 Gratuities are appreciated and typically aren't included in the price they charge you.